Sonora27/food_desert_classification/readme.md

 <img src="https://raw.githubusercontent.com/Sonora27/food_desert_classification/master/pngs/feature_importance.png">

-* From this graph it can be see that the most important feature of the model was vehicle access.
+* From this graph it can be seen that the most important feature of the model was vehicle access.
 The United States federal government must improve vehicle access and public transportation in an effort to reduce the amount of food deserts in the country.
 * In addition, the number of people in a census tract under the age of 18 was very important in our model.
 This suggest that companies may have a bias towards not building supermarkets in areas with a high amount of children as these may be seen as less profitable locations.

 ## Next Steps